DanielDuP/crawler/README.md

 [WORK IN PROGRESS - PLEASE MIND MY DUST]
 Tokkie is a lightweight ORM designed for the Gremlin query language.
 It aims to provide a natural, Gremlin-like syntax while enforcing graph structure and properties through type inference from your schema declaration.

+[STATUS]
+DEFINITELY not ready for public consumption, but I've managed to map out the graph pretty much completely in types - now gradually in the process of implementing a build map/step for each graph traversal in the actual code.

 ## Features

 - Sticks closely to normal Gremlin syntax